-The contamination of natural self propagating plants and seed from genetically modified plants is one of scariest issues associated with industrial agriculture.
+The contamination of natural self-propagating plants and seed from genetically modified plants is one of the scariest issues associated with industrial agriculture.

-Agribusinesses intent on cornering the seed market are using tactics which could destroy the self germinating seeds of our natural food crops through cross pollination with sterile genetically modified seeds and plants.
+Agribusinesses intent on cornering the seed market are using tactics that could destroy the self germinating seeds of our natural food crops through cross-pollination with sterile genetically modified seeds and plants.

-Destroying self propagating crop seeds will ensure that all farmers have to buy new seed each year from these businesses instead of being able to save natural self propagating seeds capable of re-germination in the next planting cycle.
+Destroying self-propagating crop seeds will ensure that all farmers have to buy new seeds each year from these businesses instead of being able to save natural self-propagating seeds capable of re-germination in the next planting cycle.

 And to ensure they are the only seed variety source, Monsanto is methodically buying up other large seed companies.
 In 2008, Monsanto bought the Dutch seed company De Ruiter Seeds for around 855 million dollars.

-The concerns about these acquisitions and genetically modified plants was heralded by an 1988 article published in the journal of the Community Nutrition Institute.
+The concerns about these acquisitions and genetically modified plants were heralded by a 1988 article published in the journal of the Community Nutrition Institute.

 In the article, titled American Agriculture: Wreaking Biological Havoc” Rodney Leonard wrote:

 “In the last several months, a radical transformation of agricultural biotechnology has largely been completed, with two giant corporations in the chemical and drug sectors emerging to dominate an industry of which few Americans are aware.
 One is American Home Products, Inc. (AHP), and the other is DuPont Co.
 AHP is a drug company and DuPont is a chemical company.